10 MUST TAKE items for Riding a Motorcycle in France

 SOME NEW REGULATIONS THAT YOU NEED TO BE AWARE OF:

 - All drivers and riders are prohibited from wearing headsets and headphones whilst driving, be it for music purposes or for phone calls.
 However, this does exclude motorcycle helmets that have integrated systems.
 (Yes, so no in helmet speakers to converse while you ride -you have to go back to shouting into the wind)

 - Both Driver and pillion rider must wear PPE approved gloves (with hardened knuckles) at all times when on the motorcycle.

 Well, now that you have all the gear … add some common sense eg.

 DON’T drink and drive and be aware that the alcohol limits are much lower in France than they are in the UK.

 Drive withing the speed limits and make sure you know what those are.
 They are not always clearly marked on the road signs.

 Be aware that the Gendarmes are around and they are strict when enforcing the laws.
 Also they will usually hit you with spot fines that are quite high and you stand the chance of having your vehicle confiscated if you can’t pay or if your “crime” is considered severe!

 NB: You will find links associated with Affiliates throughout some of our posts on this site.
 Please utilise these links when you are booking your travels, accommodation and/or travel items.
 You will still get your purchases at the normal price, so it does not cost you a penny but then we earn a little commission!
-We thank you for your support in anticipation
+We thank you, in anticipation, for your support.